 “Capella” restaurant will also please its guests with tasty Armenian dishes and rather low prices.
 Here you can enjoy the food not only in the restaurant, but order it to your address as well.
 The cost of one dinner, including several dishes, ranges from 6,000 to 12,000 AMD.

 It is so easy for the tourists to get lost in the variety of national dishes and in the maze of cafes and restaurants.
 AraraTour provides a great opportunity for those who want to try the most delicious Armenian dishes.
-You will be able to take part in “xorovac” and “tolma” preparing master-classes as well as to take part in “lavash” baking demonstration.
+By choosing our Wine Tour to Armenia, you will be able to take part in “xorovats” and “tolma” preparing master-classes as well as to take part in “lavash” baking demonstration.
 Together with AraraTour you will visit the most famous Armenian markets and taste fresh fruits, vegetables, and dried fruits.

 Choose the Tour to Armenia you like most and tour-operator Arara will organize your amazing Holiday in Armenia.
 Travel to Armenia with Arara Tour.